 Getting your kid to read a book may seem torturous, but it doesn’t need to be!
 There are steps you can take and a few things you can do to help encourage them to enjoy it.

-Allow Your Child to Choose Books He Wants to Read.
+Tip #1 – Allow Your Child to Choose Books they Want to Read.

 If your daughter can’t get enough of the Star Wars series or if she adored the movie Matilda, encourage her to read the books.
 Not only will she appreciate comparing the books to the movies, but it may help her find a book she’ll enjoy!
 This could be the very game-changer you are looking for.

 Tip #3 – Let Your Child Know How Fun Reading Can Be!

 If your child knows that reading is something that you enjoy, it’s probably something that he or she will also come to enjoy.
 Be a good role model by reading in front of your child – and letting your kid know how much you enjoy it!

 They will be sure to follow suit and find it interesting too.
 After all, in parenting, we know that kids learn more by example than by suggestion.